 Children’s Day

-This year a special kids-focused Children’s Day takes place on the Wednesday of the festival from 11:00 am to 4:00 pm outdoors at Harrison Memorial Hall.
-Admission is $6 each, plus tax.
+This past year a special kids-focused Children’s Day took place on the Wednesday of the festival from 11:00 am to 4:00 pm outdoors at Harrison Memorial Hall.
+Admission was $6 each, plus tax.

 At the Children’s Day venue there are live performances by family-friendly entertainers and a wide range of activity stations featuring everything from drama opportunities to arts and crafts to singing and wall climbing.

-The 2025 edition includes performances by Norden the Magician, Boris Sichon and Swinging Belles.
-It takes place on July 16th, 2025.
+The 2025 edition included performances by Norden the Magician, Boris Sichon and Swinging Belles.
+It took place on July 16th, 2025.

-For the latest information, see the Children’s Day page on the festival’s website.
+See the Children’s Day page on the festival’s website for the latest information.

 Tips & Advice